dangarbri/subcommand/README.md

 With these programs you have a primary command, and a bunch of subcommands.

 Dispatch is a library that lets you easily add subcommands like this in your programs.
+This is a very simple library that I think is very useful.